estiens/world_cup_json/README.md

 https://worldcup.sfg.io/matches/today

-### TODO

-* Figure out how to parse penalties this Cup (hard without penalties)

 ### Updates

+Fixed the simultaneous match issues that cropped up.
+Found a FIFA JSON API and starting to parse that for some info, if reliable, I'll probably use that for everything as it's way quicker and more reliable than scraping HTML.
+And next time, we'll all use that one :) Added starting 11 and subs and tactics and also more match information (stage name, weather, officials).
+Will update the example responses tmrw, but you can check it and see!

-Updates at the end of the README
+More updates at the end of the README

 ### Caveat Emptor